plone/training/dexterity.rst

 A content-type is object that can store information and is editable by users.

 Schema
-    A definition of fields that comprise a content-type (in Django that would be the Model) These input to these fields can be stored in properties of an object.
+    A definition of fields that comprise a content-type properties of an object

-    python, xml or ttw

 FTI
     The "Factory Type Information" configures the content-type in Plone, assigns a name, an icon, additional features and possible views to it.

-    xml or ttw

 View
-    A visual representation of the objecta and the content of it's fields.
+    The visual representation of the object and the content of it's fields.

-    Written as python and zope page templates (a templating language)

 Dexterity and Archetypes - A Comparison
 ---------------------------------------

-There are two content-frameworks in Plone
+Two content-frameworks in Plone

-* Dexterity is relatively new.
-It is part of Plone-core since 4.3
+* Dexterity: new and the coming default
-* Archetypes is old, tried and tested (Around since Plone 1.0.4)
+* Archetypes: old, tried and tested
-* Archetypes: Very widespread, most existing addons are based on Archetypes
+* Archetypes: widespread though addons
-* Plone's default content-types are still Archetypes
+* Plone 4.x: Archetypes
-* In Plone 5 they will be replaced with Dexterity-versions of them (plone.app.contentypes)
+* Plone 5.x: Dexterity-versions

-What do AT and DX have in common?

 * add and edit-forms are created automatically from a schema

 What are the differences?